forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/setup.md

 For a better understanding of what each section and field refers to, please read the [config reference](config/config.md).

 ## Parsing the genesis file
 You may want to parse the genesis beofre start parsing the node.
-BDjuno will reads the genesis file from the node, or from the `genesis_file_path` in the `config.yaml` file when it's configured.
+BDjuno will reads the genesis file from the node.
 To parse all the registered genesis modules, simply run:

 ```shell